 Clear and cool weather from October to December – after the monsoon, there is little dust in the air so this is the best season to visit the hilly and mountainous regions.
 Cold from January to March, with the temperature in Kathmandu, often dropping as low as 0°C (32°F) at night, with extreme cold at high elevations.
 It is possible to trek in places like the Everest region during the winter, but it is extremely cold and snowfall may prevent going above 4,000 – 4,500 meters (13,000 – 15,000 feet).
 The Jomsom trek is a reasonable alternative, staying below 3,000 meters (10,000 feet) with expected minimum temperatures about -10°C (14°F) (and much better chances of avoiding heavy snow.)

 Dry and warm weather from April to June – there is an abundance of blooming flowers in the Himalayas at this time, with rhododendrons, in particular, adding a splash of color to the landscape.
 Terai temperatures may reach or exceed 40°C (104°F) while Kathmandu temperatures are about 30°C (86°F).
 This is the best time to undertake mountain expeditions in Nepal.

-If you are planning for the Nepal Holidays 2018, first thing you should think is best time.
-Although Trekking in Nepal can be undertaken all the time in a year but there are few months which are best for hiking through the rugged path.
+If you are planning for the Nepal Holidays 2021/22, first thing you should think is best time.
+Although Trekking in Nepal can be undertaken all the time in a year but there are few months which are best for traveling.
 Autumn and Spring season are the best seasons for travel in Nepal.
-The peak time for trekking in Nepal 2018/19 is from late September to early December when the air is fresh, calm and cool whereas skies clear providing the best views of the mountains.
+The peak time for trekking in Nepal 2021/22 is from late September to early December when the air is fresh, calm and cool whereas skies clear providing the best views of the mountains.
 Spring season is the second best time to trek and climbing to Himalayas.